buymeasoda/soda-theme/README.md

 ## Bonus Options

-### Code Highlight Colour Scheme
+### Code Highlighting Colour Schemes

-The code highlighting colour scheme shown in the screenshot is [Espresso tutti colori.tmTheme](https://github.com/mkhl/espresso-tutti-colori.tmtheme), which was originally based on the Espresso Editor default colour scheme and ported to TextMate by [Martin Kühl](https://github.com/mkhl).
+The code highlighting colour scheme shown in the Soda Light screenshot is [Espresso tutti colori.tmTheme](https://github.com/mkhl/espresso-tutti-colori.tmtheme), which was originally based on the Espresso Editor default colour scheme and ported to TextMate by [Martin Kühl](https://github.com/mkhl).

+The code highlighting colour scheme shown in the Soda Dark screenshot is an ever so slightly tweaked version of Monokai that I created.

 #### To use the colour scheme